voxgibson/webmgeneral/README.md

 Link to Python 3 download: https://www.python.org/downloads

 Link to ffmpeg and ffprobe for Windows.
-(The applications are in the bin folder): https://ffmpeg.zeranoe.com/builds/
+(They are in the bin folder): https://ffmpeg.zeranoe.com/builds/

 Example command to run the program in Windows: